-Enterprise performance management (EPM) is the integration of multiple managerial methods to improve an organization's strategic and operational performance.
-(Incidentally, enterprise and corporate performance management, EPM and CPM, are synonymous.)
+Enterprise Performance Management (EPM) is the integration of multiple managerial methods to improve an organization’s strategic & operational performance.
+(Enterprise & Corporate Performance Management [CPM] are synonymous.)

-The individual methods comprising EPM are described in this website.
-But remember that integrating the methods is as important as using the methods themselves.
+The individual methods comprising EPM are described in this website, but remember that seamlessly integrating the EPM methods is as important as using the methods themselves.

 - Did you know the vast majority of organizations fail to successfully execute their strategy? (per Dr. David Norton, co-author of the Balanced Scorecard)

 - Organizations often have key performance indicators (KPIs)…